Enterococci are bacteria that commonly live in:

 Copyright © Nucleus Medical Media, Inc.

-These factors increase your chance of developing VRE:
+Factors that increase your chance of VRE include:

 VRE can be treated with other types of antibiotics.
 Tests can be done to find out which ones will work.
-The type that is chosen is based on the kind of infection and how severe it is.
-Common antibiotics used to treat VRE include:
+The type that is chosen is also based on the kind of infection and how severe it is.

 To help reduce your chance of getting VRE, take the following steps:

 In some hospitals, screening tests are done for patients at high-risk for VRE.